pgMemento/pgMemento/README.md

 years take a closer look at [Cyan Audit](http://pgxn.org/dist/cyanaudit/) by Moshe Jacobsen.
 Logs are structured on columnar level, so auditing can also be switched off for certain columns.
 DDL changes on tables are caught by an event trigger.
-Rollbacks of transactions for single tables are possible.
+Rollbacks of transactions are possible for single tables.

 If you think the days for using triggers for auditing are numbered because of the new logical decoding feature of PostgreSQL you are probably right.